Apple–Intel architecture: Digital rights management

 After the initial announcement of first Intel-based Mac hardware configurations, reporting a Trusted Platform Module among system components, it was believed that the TPM is responsible for handling the DRM protection.
 It was later proven to not be the case.
 The keys are actually contained within the System Management Controller, a component exclusive to Apple computers, and can be easily retrieved from it.
 These two 32-byte keys form a human-readable ASCII string copyrighted by Apple, establishing another possible line of legal defence against prospective clone makers.

 Virtualization

-The Intel Core Duo (and later, including the current i5, i7, i9, and Xeon) processors found in Intel Macs support Intel VT-x, which allows for high performance (near-native) virtualization that gives the user the ability to run and switch between two or more operating systems simultaneously, rather than having to dual-boot and run only one operating system at a time.
+The processors found in Intel Macs support Intel VT-x, which allows for high performance (near-native) virtualization that gives the user the ability to run and switch between two or more operating systems simultaneously, rather than having to dual-boot and run only one operating system at a time.